EvenAR/euroscope-aman/README.md

 ### Tag layouts

-A tag layout has a set of tag values, which will be drawn in the listed order.
+A tag layout has a set of tag values, which will be drawn in the specified order.
 Each tag value is configured using the following properties:

 | Property            | Description
 |---------------------|---------------